 Everybody is on Facebook, but what about Twitter?
 Lots of people are using it, but for some reason, dentists seem hesitant to climb on board.
 Here’s why you should bite the bullet:

-Build Patient Relationships
+Build Patient Relationships as a Dentist

 The most important reason for dentists to get on twitter is that it grants you an opportunity to build a relationship with your patients.
 Most people want to feel like they know their medical professionals personally because it makes them feel safe.
 It can be difficult for dentists to do this because they only see most of their patients for check-ups.
 Twitter is the perfect response to this problem because it allows you to reach a whole bunch of people quickly.
 Instead of ending up behind on your schedule because you’re chatting with patients, trying to get to know them as they come in, they can get to know you on your Twitter account.